Isle of Man Company Restoration

-Isle of Man Companies can be dissolved, usually this happens when the Company’s annual returns are not filed, in such cases the Registry uses its powers to dissolve the Company under Section 2738 of the Companies Act.
+Isle of Man Companies are normally dissolved for failing to file their Annual Returns, in such cases the Registry uses its powers to dissolve the Company under Section 2738 of the Companies Act.

 Please also consider if the following is applicable: